pestrela/music/traktor/README.md

 * Editing part 1: merge everything to a single video
   * Download [openshot](https://www.openshot.org).
 Read this [tutorial for basics](https://www.howtoforge.com/tutorial/an-introduction-to-video-editing-in-openshot-2-0/). [this is another tutorial](https://gist.github.com/peanutbutterandcrackers/f0f666243133e0ed25abbc12a4ba23d7)
-  * change profile to a 4:3 format.
+  * Change profile to a 4:3 format, 30fps (preferences / profile).
 This is crucial to fit both the controller and the top traktor screen
   * Add the Controller video on Track 1.
 Click in the very first frame.
 Use effects / crop to crop the controller to size.
 Use right click / transform to center and scale it to the bottom of the screen
-  * move the video to the middle of the timeline. lock track 1 so that it no longer moves
+  * Move the video to the middle of the timeline.
+Lock track 1 so that it no longer moves
-  * Add the Traktor video to Track 2.
+  * Add the Screen video to Track 2.
 Do the same steps as before to crop and scale / center the video on the top part of the screen
-  * Sync the two videos by finding somthing unique (eg press play).
+  * Sync the two videos by finding something unique (eg press play).
 Zoom in a lot.
 Disable snap for precise aligment.
 Confirm aligment in the end of the video
   * Render the video to a 4:3 format (1024x728, 30fps, MP4).
 Create a profile in your documents / .openshot / profiles folder, based on